brain-modelling-group/BMG/content/authors/iyer/_index.md

 ---
 # Display name
-name: James Pang
+name: Kartik Iyer

 # Username (this should match the folder name)
 authors:
-- pang
+- iyer

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Former postdoc
+role: Postdoc

 # Organizations/Affiliations
 organizations: